 Looking for a fun new cultural activity but not sure what to check out next?
-We’ve rounded up some of the highlights that you can experience this month with Culture Pass, from new exhibition openings to limited-run live performances.
+We’ve rounded up some of the highlights that you can experience for free this month with Culture Pass, from new exhibition openings to limited-run live performances.
 Check back each month for a new set of recommendations!

-You can learn more about individual exhibitions and events by clicking the links in the blurbs below, but if you want to book a Culture Pass, click here to return to the homepage and log in with your library card to make your reservation.
+You can learn more about individual exhibitions and events by clicking the links in the blurbs below, but if you want to book a Culture Pass, click here to return to the homepage and log in with your library card to make a reservation.

 All offers listed below are subject to availability.

 EXHIBITION: BCM's New Makerspace Welcomes Families Starting This Month